Workiva/over_react/doc/null_safety/null_safe_migration.md

 ```

 This codemod will:
-- Add nullability hints to props/state that are defaulted/initialized in class components.
+- Add nullability hints to state mixin/class fields
   - These hints will cause defaulted/initialized values to be migrated as "late required".
     See our [prop requiredness and nullability](#prop-requiredness-and-nullability) docs for more details on whether you should keep them required following the migration.
+  - All non-initialized state fields will have optional nullable hints.
+- Add nullable hints for callback ref types.

 #### Required props codemod